Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and

-When attracting casual or even motivated visitors to your website or social media channel, you should know that you have to say something they genuinely care about.
+When attracting casual or motivated visitors to your website or social media channel, you should know that you must say something they genuinely care about.

 Customers are more inclined to express an interest in your company if they are genuinely interested in what you say.
 This could be a celebratory note you release on Twitter about a new product you're about to ship and why it will impact customers.
 That helps drum up business while also further promoting your new line.

 Authentic social media marketing makes it easier to determine what to say and what content to produce because it's true to your brand and not manufactured.